SAP-samples/teched2024-AI180/exercises/javascript/README.md

 ### Exercises

-The exercises are comprised of notebooks demonstrating how to use the SAP generative AI hub SDK to interact with the Orchestration Service, enabling you to build AI-driven workflows by combining multiple modules such as templating, large language models (LLM), and content filtering.
+The exercises demonstrate how to use the SAP generative AI hub SDK to interact with the [orchestration service](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/orchestration?locale=en-US), enabling you to build AI-driven workflows by combining multiple modules such as templating, large language models (LLM), and content filtering.

 - [Preparation](ex0/README.md)
 - [Exercise 1 - Getting LLM Access via Orchestration Service](ex1/README.md)